 Nashville hot chicken, as its name indicates, has its genesis in Music City U.S.A.
 It all started in the 1930s when a charming philanderer named Thornton Prince cheated on one woman too many.
-Instead of walking out, she conceived a different way to get even.
+Instead of walking out, his most recent conquest conceived a different way to get even.
 Knowing that after staying out all night Thornton would come home expecting breakfast, she didn’t prepare a typical bland, hangover-assuaging meal.
 She made him fried chicken with all the spiciest items available in the kitchen.
 Alas, the best-laid plans of scorned girlfriends often go awry.
 Not only did Thornton love the hot chicken, so did his brothers.
 They turned her idea into Prince’s Hot Chicken.
 The rest, as the proverbial “they” is history.

 The Nashville Hot Chicken Coalition whose motto is “to protect and to burn” tells us “While each Nashville Hot Chicken restaurant may have their own secret blend of spices, many note that it’s not just an intense amount of heat that makes it authentic, it’s that heat and flavor.
 The chicken is fried and coated in these seasonings, most typically in a “dry” sauce – often made with a base of lard or oil.
 The use of a “wet” sauce (such as Buffalo-style chicken) is NOT Nashville Hot Chicken.”
 The site adds: “What really makes it authentic is…the finished flavor of the chicken itself.
 It’s overwhelmingly spicy, yet abundantly flavorful.”

-FireBird’s torrid temptations aren’t limited to hot fried chicken though that’s understandably the big draw.
+Chile Chicken’s torrid temptations aren’t limited to hot fried chicken though that’s understandably the big draw.
 The menu also boasts of barbecue pulled pork and chopped brisket sandwiches as well as catfish.
 Okay, enough about them.
 Nashville hot chicken comes in many forms such as “Hot Cluck” meals, served with white bread, pickles and a beverage.
 Meals include legs and thighs, breasts and wings, tenders and half birds.
 You can also order hot chicken with waffles.
 Sides aren’t quite as fiery.
 They include crispy fries, onion rings, cornbread, fried okra, mashed potatoes and gravy and several other Southern staples.
 For dessert, there’s banana pudding and pecan pie.

-15 March 2019: Firebird’s hot chicken sandwich is constructed from a hot chicken boneless breast so large you might wonder if it came from an ostrich or maybe a pterodactyl.
+15 March 2019: Chile Chicken’s hot chicken sandwich is constructed from a hot chicken boneless breast so large you might wonder if it came from an ostrich or maybe a pterodactyl.
 It extends far beyond its sizeable buns (insert your own Kim Kardashian joke here).
 The chicken breast is generously topped with a sweet coleslaw that does little to obfuscate the hot chicken’s heat.
 This sandwich is a rarity in that not only does the chicken burn, burn, burn like a certain Johnny Cash song, it tastes really good.
 Yes, despite its piquancy, you’ll be able to taste and appreciate the deliciousness of fried hot chicken.
 The sandwich comes with one side.
 Make it the very good Southern cornbread in a cupcake baking cup which does a good job taking away some of the hot chicken’s bite.

 15 March 2019: If you do order one item of hot chicken at the really cluckin’ hot level and another item at a lesser degree of piquancy, make sure you eat the meeker hot chicken first.
 If you don’t, you risk not being able to fully appreciate the less potent poultry until the burn from the volcano-level hot chicken has been extinguished.
 That was the case in our experience.
 We should have consumed the leg and thigh which we ordered at the “medium” level first.
 Despite scalded taste buds and charred tongues from the really cluckin hot chicken sandwich, it was obvious the leg and thigh were superb.
 As in, nearly as good as my mom’s fried chicken good.

 06 April 2019: Homer Simpson’s bucket list actually includes a bucket.
 A bucket of fried chicken, that is.
 Of course, his bucket would also include shrimp, tartar sauce, chili, popcorn and cholesterol medicine.
 Maybe it doesn’t rise to the level of bucket list wish, but one of my Kim’s fondest wishes is for the Duke City to enjoy fried chicken as transformative as we discovered during our November, 2018 visit to Gus’s World-Famous Fried Chicken in Austin.
-After her inaugural visit to FireBird, she used such terms as “the next best thing to Gus’s” and “the best fried chicken in Albuquerque.”
+After her inaugural visit to Chile Chicken, she used such terms as “the next best thing to Gus’s” and “the best fried chicken in Albuquerque.”
 As someone who’s been preparing my mom’s fried chicken recipe for more than three decades, she should know.

 Of course, being of the smarter gender, she saw no need to prove how much pain she can endure so she ordered her hot chicken at the Rudy Vigil (mild) level.
 Just in case mild was a misnomer, she ordered her chicken (leg and thigh) with a waffle.
 Indeed, at the mild level, the focus is exclusively on the peerless flavor of the poultry.
 She even ate the crispy, golden skin, something she almost never does.
 The single golden waffle doused in sweet syrup is a perfect foil for the salty, savory chicken.
 These are among the very best Chicken and waffles in the metropolitan area.